 A new year can be daunting.
-We all know that feeling of failure when you realise you gave up on last year’s resolutions in the third week of January and never did manage to get back on track.
-Facing the twelve months ahead of us can be tough, which is why we’ve put together some tips to help you survive the January Blues and focus on successfully achieving your goals in 2016.
+We all know that feeling of failure when you realise you gave up on last year’s resolutions by the third week of January and never did manage to get back on track.
+Building a sustainable goal and change those unhealthy habits can be tough, which is why we’ve put together some tips to help you survive the January Blues and focus on successfully achieving your goals in 2019.

 The first thing you need to do is find some motivation.
-Start by setting your alarm for the same time every day, and going to bed around the same time every evening.
+Strong motivators will help keep you on track when you are tempted to veer off course.
+Foster a healthy bed routine - start by setting your alarm for the same time every day and going to bed around the same time every evening.
 This can help to regulate your internal body clock and build the basis for a habit which will support your goal.

 Next, set yourself some goals.
 Think about what kind of things you’d like to achieve in the year ahead, and how you’re going to accomplish these.
 Set your imagination free - you could choose anything from mastering a set of 15 unassisted pull-ups, to completing a marathon by the end of the year.
 As long as you’re passionate about your goal, there’s no reason why you shouldn’t achieve it.
+Follow the SMARTER principles - Specific, Measurable, Achievable, Relevant, Time-bound, Exciting and Recorded.
 Take a look at this article for guidance on setting goals that you can stick to and measure easily.

 Forget about whatever happened in the kitchen during December.
 It’s a new year and a new start for your healthy eating plan.
 Fill your trolley with a balanced mixture of foods such as chicken, fish and pulses, complex carbohydrates like wholemeal pasta, brown rice or sweet potato, and fruit and vegetables.
 Remember to add in monounsaturated fats too.